Light-Induced Topological Phase Transitions and Anomalous Thermal Transport in d-Wave Altermagnets: Results and Discussion

 For the trivial AM, the Berry curvature distribution shifts and concentrates as $A_0$ increases, but the Chern number remains $C=0$ throughout since no gap closing occurs.
 The gradual transfer of Berry curvature weight between the $\Gamma$ and $X/Y$ regions reflects the LPL induced renormalization of the spin dependent hopping amplitudes, $j_1=J_0(A_0)\to 0$ while $j_2=J_0(0)=1$ is unchanged for $\theta=0$.

 For the QSH AM, the initial $A_0=0$ configuration has $C=0$ (QSH phase with $C_\uparrow=-1$, $C_\downarrow=+1$).
 At $A_0=0.6$ the Berry curvature develops a noticeable asymmetry between spin sectors, the Chern number jumps to $C=+1$, making the entry into the Chern insulating phase.
-Further increasing to $A_0=0.9$ gives $C=+2$, consistent with the sequential transitions we identify numerically.
 The occupied Berry curvature, shown in Fig.~\ref{fig:BC_maps1}, underlies these behaviors and reflects the sequential topological transitions driven by the differential renormalization of the spin sectors ($j_1 \neq j_2$).